-Chiang Rai in Northern Thailand is a quieter neighbour of Chiang Mai, where you can avoid the crowds while exploring nature of the region, visiting remote hill tribes and checking out the Golden Triangle, famous for being the former centre of the world’s opium trade.
+Chiang Rai is a city in Northern Thailand.
+Chiang Rai is a quieter neighbour of Chiang Mai, where you can avoid the crowds while exploring nature of the region, visiting remote hill tribes and checking out the Golden Triangle, famous for being the former centre of the world’s opium trade.

 Chiang Rai was established by King Meng Rai in 1262 as the first capital of the Lanna Kingdom.
 The capital was later relocated to Chiang Mai and since then Chiang Rai has been overshadowed by its sister city.